 The Fort Caroline trails followed offered some level of challenge in its occasional incline.
 Experienced hikers and active individuals will not have a problem but nonetheless, should be aware of the slope.
 The inclination is what distinguishes this hike from others in the Northeast Florida region.

-A fairly high man-made wooden lookout point exists nearby to the Timucuan trail along a black-marked trail.
+along a black-marked trail.
 This is a great opportunity for both pictures and a potential break.

 History & Background

 The Theodore Roosevelt Area (where the trails are located) was once owned by Willie Brown.
 Brown gave his land away in his will to the public after he died so that individuals could enjoy the beauty that his estate had to offer.
 Brown had the opportunity to sell it to developers and make a lot of money.
 However, he instead wanted to share the joy of nature.
-Willie Brown named this area after Theodore Roosevelt, the 26th President of the United States who founded the U.S. National Park service.
+Willie Brown named this area after Theodore Roosevelt, the 26th President of the United States who founded the U.S. National Park Service.